 When you are on an unstable surface you sacrifice two MAJOR components to speed:

 #1: Since you are unstable, you have to slow down your movements.
 Slow eccentric and concentric movements = slow athletes.
 To properly train the muscle fiber recruitment utilized in fast explosive movement you have to train fast and explosive.
-The training principle of Specific Adaptation to Imposed Demand (the SAID principal) has been around forever and people seem to forget this.
+The training principle of Specific Adaptation to Imposed Demand (the SAID principle) has been around forever and people seem to forget this.

 #2: You drastically decrease the load you are able to use.
-One of the biggest factors to speed, conditioning and overall hockey performance is strength.
-If you sacrifice strength you sacrifice so many faucets of your game that I would have to write a whole other blog post on it.
+One of the biggest factors to speed, conditioning, and overall hockey performance is strength.
+If you sacrifice strength you sacrifice so many facets of your game that I would have to write a whole other blog post on it.

 Who do you think is going to be the faster man who is harder to knock off the puck?

 The man who can slowly but surely squat 185lbs on a wobble board